openstack/releases/doc/source/newton/schedule.rst

 Newton release
 --------------

-The Newton coordinated release will happen on XXX.
+The Newton coordinated release will happen on October 6th, 2016.

 Project-specific events